Murder of Rania Alayed

-Rania Alayed was a 25-year-old mother-of-three murdered by her husband in June 2013, in Salford, Greater Manchester, England, in an act of uxoricide.
+Rania Alayed was a 25-year-old mother-of-three murdered by her husband in June 2013, in Salford, Greater Manchester, England.
 Greater Manchester Police (GMP) Chief Detective Inspector Bill Reade described this as an honour killing, and the prosecutors stated she was murdered for trying to achieve independence from her husband and undergoing westernisation.
-Alayed's remains have never been found.
+Alayed's remains were found in February 2025.

 Background

 Alayed was of Palestinian descent; she grew up in refugee camps in Syria where she met her husband Ahmed Al-Khatib, marrying him at age 15.
 Al-Khatib, who was a blacksmith by trade and nine years older than Alayed, was noted as being violent towards her from an early stage.

-In February 2005, the couple moved to the United Kingdom, first settling in Norton, Teesside, before moving to Manchester.
+In February 2005, the couple moved to the United Kingdom, first settling in Norton, Teesside, before moving to Salford.

 According to testimony at Manchester Crown Court, following the move to England Al-Khatib became increasingly jealous and controlling of Alayed and subjected her to years of domestic and sexual violence.
 In January 2013, she reported him to the police for domestic abuse, obtained a non-molestation order and moved into a homeless hostel, from where she and her children were subsequently rehoused in Cheetham Hill, March 2013.

 After the separation she took English classes at Openshaw College, made new friends and "embraced" her new life; Al-Khatib resided with family in nearby Gorton.

 The couple had three children, two boys and a girl, and had been separated for only a few months at the time of her death, at age 25.